hindman/optopus/misc/plan.md

 - Both raise ambiguities: are `--type` and `--group` flags or options that take literal args?

-- Or here: is --group a flag or an option taking 1, or even 2, args?
+- Or here: is --group a flag or an option taking one, or even two, args?

         frob --group <g> (x|y)